 Benefits and Pregnancy Outcomes

-According to the above cited 2005 Cochrane Library Database analysis, compared to no stripping, membrane stripping has the following benefits:
+According to the above cited 2005 Cochrane Library Database analysis, compared to no stripping, scraping the membrane to induce labor has the following benefits:

 - Reduces the time to onset of labor